jhart4593/stewart_platform/README.md

 # stewart_platform
 Arduino code for stewart platform controller.

+ball_balancing - main code for controller to perform autonomous balancing of a ball on the upper platform.

+servo-home - code to move the platform to it's home position.

+pixy_calibrate - code used to calibrate location information from the pixy2 camera.

 Install the following libraries:
   1. Pixy2 Arduino library - https://pixycam.com/downloads-pixy2/